jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 -----

-# Install Linux on Chromebook Without ChromeOS
+# Install Xubuntu on Chromebook Without ChromeOS
 I have an [Acer Chromebook 14 CB3-431][01] which was manufactured & purchased in 2017 for $275 via Amazon.
 The Acer Chromebook 14 Acer comes with a Intel Celeron N3160 processor, 4GB LPDDR3 RAM, 32GB of SSD storage, and a very stylish aluminum enclosure.